-The FOIA/Privacy Act Division, in the Office of the Assistant Secretary for Public Affairs (ASPA), is the focal point for the HHS Privacy Act administration, including the HHS System of Records Notices (SORNs) and Computer Matching Agreements (CMAs).
+The FOIA/Privacy Act Division, in the Office of the Assistant Secretary for Public Affairs (ASPA), is the focal point for HHS Privacy Act administration, including the HHS System of Records Notices (SORNs) and Computer Matching Agreements (CMAs).

 - Protects records about individuals retrieved by personal identifiers such as a name, social security number, or other identifying number or symbol.
 An individual has rights under the Privacy Act to seek access to and request correction (if applicable) or an accounting of disclosures of any such records maintained about him or her.

-- Prohibits disclosure of records without the written consent of the individual(s) to whom the records pertain, unless one of the twelve disclosure exceptions enumerated in the Act applies.
+- Prohibits disclosure of records without the prior, written consent of the individual(s) to whom the records pertain, unless one of the twelve disclosure exceptions enumerated in the Act applies.

 - Binds only federal agencies and covers only records in the possession and control of federal agencies (and, by contract, also applies to contractor personnel and systems used by a federal agency to maintain the records).

 For assistance with a Privacy Act question or complaint involving a specific HHS Operating Division’s records, you may contact the appropriate HHS Privacy Act Contacts.